baolef/Overcooked/README.md

 - Operate (cut or cook): lart
 - Move (up, down, left, right): up, down, left, right

-If you have encountered any problems, feel free to contact Fang Baole by fangbaole.mike@shengqugames.com or fbl718@sjtu.edu.cn.
+If you have encountered any problems, feel free to contact Fang Baole by fbl718@sjtu.edu.cn.